-Each year you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve (service agreement) that is available electronically from the Department of Education website.
+Each year you receive a Federal TEACH Grant, you must sign a TEACH Grant Agreement to Serve (service agreement) that is available electronically from the Department of Education website.
 The TEACH Grant service agreement specifies the conditions under which the grant will be awarded and the teaching service requirements, and includes an acknowledgment by you that you understand that if you do not meet the teaching service requirements you must repay the grant as a Direct Unsubsidized Loan, with interest accrued from the date the grant funds were first disbursed.

-To avoid repaying the TEACH Grant with interest you must be a highly-qualified full-time teacher in a high-need subject area for at least 4 years at a school serving low-income students.
+To avoid repaying the Federal TEACH Grant with interest you must be a highly-qualified full-time teacher in a high-need subject area for at least 4 years at a school serving low-income students.
 Specific definitions of these terms are included in the sections below.

 You must perform the teaching service as a highly-qualified teacher, which is defined in federal law.
 The definition can be found online.

 You must meet the state’s definition of a full-time teacher and spend the majority (at least 51%) of your time teaching one of the high-need subject areas.
 Elementary teachers who teach many subjects would not be able to fulfill their service agreement.